cryogen-project/cryogen/README.md

   * `blog-prefix` - prepended to all uri's (must start with slash), nil by default
   * `recent-posts` - number of recent posts to display in the sidebar
   * `rss-name` - name of the rss file generated, nil defaults to `rss.xml`
+  * `recent-posts` - the number of recent posts to show in the sidebar
+  * `post-date-format` - date format for your .md files, yyyy-MM-dd by default
   * `sass-src` - directory containing sources of sass files to be compiled - defaults to "css" - be sure to include this directory in your `resources` section